cmonaghan/prompt-library/README.md

 Example:

 >Great!
 We now have a well-defined list of tasks.
 Please follow the instructions in @process-task-list.mdc and begin on task 1.1.

+After this step I review the diff and test the work.
+If it checks out, then I commit the change and proceed with the next task.
+Otherwise I provide guidance about what isn't quite right.
+Rinse and repeat.

 ## What to do when we exhaust our context window or when the agent goes off the rails